-On a successful save, a creature is shunted safely to the surface in an unoccupied space.
+On a success, a creature is shunted safely to the surface in an unoccupied space.

-On a failed save, a creature becomes restrained by the rock.
-A restrained creature, or another creature within reach, can use an action to try to break the rock by succeeding on a DC 20 Brawn check or by dealing damage to it.
-The rock has 15 Defense and 25 Health, and it is immune to poison and psychic damage.
+On a failure, a creature becomes restrained by the rock.
+A restrained creature, or another creature within reach, can use an action to try to break the rock by succeeding on a Difficulty 20 Brawn check or by dealing damage to it.
+The rock has 15 Defense, 2 Soak, and 25 Health, and it is immune to poison and psychic damage.

-You can increase the damage from the mud falling by 2d6 for each additional mana or psi expended.
+You can increase the damage from the mud falling by 2d6 for each additional mana expended.